user-three/comcast-filter/README.md

 Navigate to Settings...
 Tools...
 Extensions.
 Click + on "Developer mode"
 Click "Load unpacked extensions..."
-Navigate to the installation directory you and click Open.
+Navigate to the installation directory and click Open.
 ```